rmlmcfadden/rmlmcfadden.github.io/ion-implantation/srim.md

 layout: default
 title: SRIM
 description: Stopping and range of ions in matter.
-has_children: true
-has_toc: true
+parent: Ion Implantation
 ---

 # SRIM

-The Stopping and Range of Ions in Matter (SRIM) is a collection of software for calculations/simulations dealing with ion transport in matter.
+The Stopping and Range of Ions in Matter (`SRIM`) is a collection of software for calculations/simulations dealing with ion transport in matter.
 This includes: